go-home-io/website/content/docs/config/mappers.md

 logo:
 ---

 Sometimes it's necessary to do complex data translation or to have function-kind of logic.
 To allow such things, `go-home` provides mappers.
 Mappers are set of functions which could be applied for data-transformation.

 Mappers are using [govaluate](github.com/Knetic/govaluate) library.

 ### Supported functions

 * `num` -- converts value to number (`float64` to be precise)
 * `str` -- converts value to string
 * `fmt` -- formats data using `fmt.Sprintf`
 * `jq` -- JSON operations

 #### jq

 If `jq` is invoked with an object only, function returns un-marshaled `map[string]interface{}` data.

 If `jq` is invoked with object and expression, function tries to apply [jq](https://stedolan.github.io/jq/) syntax and execute it over the object.

 ### Read

 Read mapper is passing received `payload` into mapper method and expects to receive single object.

 For example, you can map received MQTT payload into device state.

 ### Write

-Write mapper is passing invoking object into mapper method nad expects to receive single object.
+Write mapper is passing invoking object into mapper method and expects to receive single object.

 For example, you can use device state to map it into desired MQTT command.

 ### Examples

 The following expression will return true

 ```bash
 jq(payload, '.status.value') == 'true'
 ```

 with the following `payload`

 ```json
 {
   "status": {